nholuongut/production-grade-ml-applications/README.md

 ## Overview

-In this course, we'll go from experimentation (design + development) to production (deployment + iteration).
+In this repo, we'll go from experimentation (design + development) to production (deployment + iteration).
 We'll do this iteratively by motivating the components that will enable us to build a *reliable* production system.
 <br>

 - **💡 First principles**: before we jump straight into the code, we develop a first principles understanding for every machine learning concept.